 · Close cases on all terminated clients and complete all related paperwork.

-· Conduct urinalysis testing as appropriate.
+· Conduct urinalysis testing and handle chain of custody documents as appropriate.

 · Perform other tasks assigned by supervisor.

 - There are no additional responsibilities required that are specific to Adult Diversion Drug Court.

 · Comply with Department of Children & Families Common Licensing Standards Review requirements, documented in Chapter 397, F.S. & Chapter 65D-30, F.A.C.

 · Works with family systems and agencies to assist parents who have temporarily lost custody of their children.

 · Coordinate with other supervising agencies, such as Guardian Ad Litem, Community Based Care, DC&F, and other treatment programs.